Alecerzea/OS-Install-Scripts/README.md

 ## GNOME JUST WORKS

 # DaVinci Resolve in Linux
-I recommend you to use [davincibox](https://github.com/zelikos/davincibox) if you wanna setup DaVinci Resolve in Linux, I personally don't like to do it locally, I prefer it in a container or in a VM with GPU Passthrough, also I recommend to use handbrake to convert mp4 to mkv AV1 files, mp3 to wav on terminal is more comfortable to me
+I recommend you to use [davincibox](https://github.com/zelikos/davincibox) if you wanna setup DaVinci Resolve in Linux, I personally don't like to do it locally, I prefer it in a container or in a VM with GPU Passthrough, also I recommend to use handbrake to convert mp4 to mkv AV1 files, mp3 to wav on terminal is more comfortable to me.

-Side Note: I recommend using [Mullvad DNS over HTTPS and TLS](https://mullvad.net/en/help/dns-over-https-and-dns-over-tls) for more privacy and security in the internet, I use it in my PCs as well as in my phone and has been a pretty neat experience, even though the adblocker didn't worked at all.
+Side Note: I recommend using [Mullvad DNS over HTTPS and TLS](https://mullvad.net/en/help/dns-over-https-and-dns-over-tls) for more privacy and security in the internet, I use it in my PCs as well as in my phone and has been a pretty neat experience, even though the adblocker doesn't work at all, for that I'll recommend you to set-up [Aguard]{https://adguard.com/en/welcome.html} inside [pfSense]{https://www.pfsense.org/}.